AdrianKokot/c-linux-chat/README.md

 ### Communication diagram

-In square brackets on diagrams contains the communication type id.
+In square brackets on diagrams contains the communication connectionId id.

 #### General requests